 The conundrum before Council is how to balance protection of that character with demands for more, and higher quality, infrastructure.

-With rates recently increased, the next issue to be addressed is this: how should the money generated through the rate increase and earmarked for expenditure on infrastructure be prioritised, and how should those priorities be funded if rates alone are not enough?
+With rates recently increased, the next issue to be addressed was: how should the money generated through the rate increase and earmarked for expenditure on infrastructure be prioritised, and how should those priorities be funded if rates alone are not enough?

-Council has a plan to engage with the community thoroughly on this front; to go deeper in talking about how resources should be allocated over coming years, embarking on the hard conversations about priorities, growth, development and service levels.
-Like many other small, regional councils, they must do this within limited means and find a way to genuinely build a role for residents as a complementary voice and input in making public decisions.
+Council engaged with the community thoroughly on this front; going deeper in talking about how resources should be allocated over coming years, embarking on the hard conversations about priorities, growth, development and service levels.
+Like many other small, regional councils, they needed to do this within limited means and find a way to genuinely build a role for residents as a complementary voice and input in making public decisions.

-Council has chosen to work with the newDemocracy Foundation to see if a community deliberation can be designed which delivers an informed voice of everyday people.
+Byron Shire Council worked with the newDemocracy Foundation to operate a community deliberation that delivered the informed voice of everyday people.

-We will undertake a bespoke jury-style process – a Community Solutions Panel – so that a group of randomly-selected local residents armed with time, free access to information, a clear authority and given the starting point of possible solutions (prepared by active interests and Council), can reach a shared, considered judgement.
+We undertook a bespoke jury-style process – a Community Solutions Panel – so that a group of randomly-selected local residents armed with time, free access to information, a clear authority and given the starting point of possible solutions (prepared by active interests and Council), were able to reach a shared, considered judgement.

 Byron Shire has many active interests including an array of groups, organisations (formal and informal) and vocal individuals.
 All have considered various solutions to community dilemmas.
-They will each bring a perspective to bear on this question.
-Engaging these organisations and individuals to provide input to the material presented to the panel and to produce the potential solutions available to the panellists will be a unique element of this project.
+They will each brought a perspective to bear on this question.
+Engaging these organisations and individuals to provide input to the material presented to the panel and to produce the potential solutions available to the panellists was a unique element of this project.

 The Community Solutions Panel was tasked with addressing what infrastructure spending Council should prioritise, and how should these priorities should be fund if the rates alone are not enough.
 Council has committed that the Panel's recommendations will be implemented in the Delivery Program when it is adopted in June 2018.